TCCON/GGG/utils/ncep_download/README.txt

 Instructions

-If run without parameters, the script will download NetCDF files for air temperature (AT), geopotential height (GP), tropopause pressue (TP) and specific humidity (SH).
+If run without parameters, the script will download NetCDF files for air temperature (AT), geopotential height (GP), and specific humidity (SH).
 The coverage will be global and the time period will be the most recent day for which this data is available.
 You can customize ncep_download's behaviour with several command line options.